Sodium-ion Batteries: A Boon for EV & Stationary Energy Storage Systems

 The company is actually at the forefront of innovation in the sodium-ion battery domain, with more than 20 patents filed in this tech.
 With an R&D team led by academician Chen Liquan and researcher Hu Yongsheng, both members of the Chinese Academy of Engineering and Institute of Physics, Chinese Academy of Sciences, we can expect nothing less.

 HiNa Battery is focused on creating sodium-ion batteries that are affordable, long-lasting, safe, and have a high-energy density as they can supply positive and negative electrode materials and electrolytes required for them.
 Although the company primarily aims to use sodium-ion batteries for energy storage systems, it also explores potential applications in various areas such as electric bicycles, low-speed electric vehicles, communication base stations, data centers, home energy storage, and large-scale energy storage.
-This versatility sets HiNa Battery apart from others in the industry who may only be focused on one or two specific applications.
+This versatility sets HiNa Battery apart from others in the industry, which may only be focused on one or two specific applications.
 (Source)

 Additionally, in Feb 2023, HiNa Battery introduced three new products consisting of sodium-ion battery cells.
 They also announced a partnership with Anhui Jianghuai Automobile Group Corp (JAC), which has selected one of its car models to be the first to use sodium-ion batteries.
 Hina Battery and Sehol, a brand created through a joint venture between JAC and Volkswagen Anhui, have developed a test vehicle that uses sodium-ion batteries based on the Sehol E10X model.